Pineapple Cookies & Pineapple Squares (2 Vintage Recipes)

 Instructions

 In a saucepan, combine crushed pineapple, sugar, cornstarch, and lemon juice.
-Bring to a boil and cook until thickened and clear.
-Set aside.
+Cook over medium heat, stirring constantly, until thickened and clear.
+Set aside to cool slightly.

-In a bowl, mix flour, salt, brown sugar, oatmeal, and Crisco until crumbly.
+In a large bowl, mix flour, salt, brown sugar, oatmeal, and Crisco until the mixture is crumbly.

-Press half of the crumb mixture into the prepared pan.
+Press half of the crumb mixture firmly into the bottom of the prepared pan.

-Spread pineapple filling over the base, then sprinkle remaining crumbs on top.
+Spread the pineapple filling evenly over the base.

-Variation: Substitute cherry pie filling for pineapple.
-Serve warm with ice cream.
+Variation: Substitute cherry pie filling for the pineapple filling.
+Serve warm with vanilla ice cream.

 Pineapple Cookies & Squares FAQ